 Fire has been effective in the climatic region of ZB II as a natural factor long before the appearance of man.
 Thunderstorms usually usher in the rainy season; since there is a lot of dry grass around this time, lightning can easily start a fire.
 The frequency of such fires is proved by the many pyrophytes, that is, species of wood which are resistant to the action of fire.
 The tree or shrub species often have a thick bark which is only charred and protects the cambium, or the shrubs have dormant buds above the root collar in the ground which sprout when the above-ground shoot parts burn.
 Many species have underground storage organs that can lignify (Lignotuber, ► fig. E-54) and allow rapid regeneration.

-◘ Fig. E-14 Big game heaths in the Ngorongoro Crater National Park (Tanzania) in the grass savanna area (photo: Breckle).
+◘ Fig. E-14 Big game herds in the Ngorongoro Crater National Park (Tanzania) in the grass savannah area (photo: Breckle).

 Grass fires were already set up by primitive man in prehistoric times to protect himself and his places of settlement from the danger of surprising fires caused by lightning.
 For with the high growth of grasses in the wetter zones, fires spread with great speed and violence.
 Today, burning during the dry season has become a common bad habit to facilitate the hunting of big game, or to destroy vermin (snakes, etc.).
 After a grass burn, the grasses sprout earlier, which is initially favorable for grazing.

-The grass fires can only invade dry forests with grass understory, but they also push back the wet forest at the edge.
+The grass fires can only invade dry forests with grass understory, but they also push back the wet forest at the edge, causing a sharp borderline.
 Above all, however, they prevent the forest from reclaiming lost terrain as well as the cleared and subsequently grassed areas.

 In northern Venezuela, fire also plays an important role in the equilibrium between Byrsonima crassifolia (with very low density) and the perennial C4 grasses Trachypogon vestitus and Axonopus canescens, in addition to water supply and nutrient distributions (► Fig. E-26).
 However, there is also a very unstable equilibrium between the two grasses, which Inchausti (1995) investigated by transplanting experiments.
 Only under absolute protection does Axonopus gradually replace Trachypogon.

-A very essential factor for savannas is grazing by large game (Anderson et al. 1973) (◘ Fig. E-15).
+A very essential factor for savannahs is grazing by large game (Anderson et al. 1973) (◘ Fig. E-15).
 Young tree growth is destroyed by browsing and trampling.
 Elephants are particularly hostile to forests.
 They tear out trees or debark the trunks.
 Elephant tracks clear the forest and allow grass fires to enter the forest.
 One elephant can destroy an average of four trees per day.
 Tree losses in miombo woodlands reach up to 12.5% per year.
 Elephant numbers are increasing rapidly in protected areas.
 Lake Albert's Murchison Park (in Uganda) is being deforested by elephants over time.
 In the Serengeti (in Tanzania), on the other hand, there seems to be a balance between game damage and vegetation regeneration (◘ Fig. E-16).

-It is striking that in Africa, which is rich in game, many woody plants of the savannas are thorny (◘ Fig. E-17; ◘ Fig. E-18), whereas this is not the case in South America and Australia, which are poor in game.
+It is striking that in Africa, which is rich in game, many woody plants of the savannahs are thorny (◘ Fig. E-17; ◘ Fig. E-18), whereas this is much less the case in South America and Australia, which are poor in game.
 This speaks for a selection of species protected from wild browsing.

 An indirect impact on vegetation comes from game trails, which easily initiate furrow erosion.
 This is especially true for hippos, which climb up the riverbanks from the water at night to graze on the grasslands.